 Replacing an old wood stove or fireplace with a more energy efficient appliance can save fuel, money and protect you and your family’s health.
 Older stoves that were manufactured before 1990 burn wood inefficiently which wastes firewood, pollutes the air in your neighborhood and creates dust inside your home.
 Newer stoves can reduce smoke and dust, as well as cut heating expenses.
 There are many cleaner, energy saving options, ranging from gas to high-tech wood stoves certified by the EPA.
-To locate an EPA-certified wood stove, see the list of appliances (PDF) (24 pp, 550 KB, About PDF).
+To locate an EPA-certified wood stove, see the list of appliances.
 Read more about older and newer stoves in the Dirty Little Secrets brochure (2 pp, 3.5 MB, About PDF).

 There are approximately 12 million wood stoves in homes today and 9 million of those are older, non EPA-certified stoves that are 50% less efficient than newer stoves.